azdavis/rjsonnet/docs/types.md

 If an object may have unknown fields, an extra `...` is added at the end.

 `object` is the type of an object with no known fields that may have unknown fields.
 It is equivalent to `{ ... }`, but we prefer to show it as the former.
+It is distinct from `{}`, the type of the object known to have no fields.

 ### Union types